Leopard Imaging to Launch World's First RGB-IR High Resolution Stereo Camera Eagle 2 LI-VB1940-GM2A-119H at Embedded Vision Summit 2024

 Founded in 2008, Leopard Imaging has supported thousands of well-known companies in advanced imaging solutions with its experienced engineering teams, high quality manufacturing capabilities in both "Made in U.S.A" and offshore, and quality management certifications such as IATF16949 for automotive industry, and AS9100D for aerospace industry.

-Leopard Imaging is showcasing the demo of Eagle 2 at Embedded Vision Summit 2024 in Santa Clara Convention Center, Booth 704.
+Leopard Imaging is showcasing a demo at Embedded Vision Summit 2024 in Santa Clara Convention Center, Booth 704.
 To schedule a meeting, please contact [email protected].

 About Leopard Imaging Inc.